leopoldjoy/react-ethereum-dapp-example/README.md

 For more info on Parity and how it works please read the [wiki](https://github.com/paritytech/parity/wiki).

-#### contractAddresses.js
+#### /build/contracts/addresses.json

-The `/contractAddresses.js` file simply contains the current deployment addresses of the dapp's smart-contracts.
+After running `truffle migrate`, the [`2_deploy_contracts.js`](/migrations/2_deploy_contracts.js) migration script will create an `addresses.json` file inside of the newly created `/build/contracts` directory that will simply contain a JSON object of the current deployment addresses of the dapp's smart-contracts.

 #### loadContractABI API